microsoft/rag-experiment-accelerator/README.md

 ## Description of embedding models config

 `embedding_model` is an array containing the configuration for the embedding models to use.
-Embedding model `type` must be `azure` for Azure OpenAI models and `sentence-transformer` for HuggingFace sentence transformer models.
+Embedding model `type` must be `azure` for Azure OpenAI models, `sentence-transformer` for HuggingFace sentence transformer models and `custom-embedding` for custom embeddings deployed as Azure Online Endpoints.

 ### Azure OpenAI embedding model config